Biden restricts travel from South Africa and seven other countries starting Monday - KRDO

 South Africa’s health minister announced Thursday the discovery of the variant, which appears to be spreading rapidly in parts of the country.

-Currently, “there’s no indication” that the new variant is in the United States right now — and US scientists are working closely with colleagues in South Africa to learn more about the emerging variant, Fauci told CNN’s Brianna Keilar before the travel restrictions were announced Friday.
+Currently, “there’s no indication” that the new variant is in the United States right now — and US scientists are working closely with colleagues in South Africa to learn more about the emerging variant, Fauci, Biden’s chief medical adviser and the director of the National Institute of Allergy and Infectious Diseases, told CNN’s Brianna Keilar before the travel restrictions were announced Friday.

 “You want to find out if in fact it does evade the vaccines that we’re doing,” Fauci said when asked about potential travel restrictions.
 “You’re prepared to do everything you need to do to protect the American public, but you want to make sure there’s a basis for doing that.”